buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerTypeMultiPosition.md

 # Pset_ControllerTypeMultiPosition

-Properties for discrete inputs, outputs, and values within a programmable logic controller.
-HISTORY: New in IFC4, replaces Pset_MultiStateInput and Pset_MultiStateOutput.
+Properties for discrete inputs, outputs, and values within a programmable logic controller.<!-- end of definition --> HISTORY: New in IFC4, replaces Pset_MultiStateInput and Pset_MultiStateOutput.

 ## Comments